+An estimated 21 million adolescent girls give birth every year in low and middle income countries (WHO).
 Teenage pregnancy can end a girl’s education, and give them adult responsibilities before they’re ready.
-An estimated 18 million adolescent girls give birth every year.

 When it comes to periods, girls face taboos, misinformation and often lack affordable menstrual products and access to clean, private toilets.
 As a result many girls are forced to skip school or even drop out altogether.